 - Decision aid for choosing antipsychotic medications CalMEND, US

-- Do you have Parkinson’s Disease or epilepsy?
+- Parkinson’s Disease or epilepsy.

-- Do you have diabetes or problems with high cholesterol?
+- Diabetes or problems with high cholesterol.

-- Are you pregnant or breastfeeding?
+- You're pregnant or breastfeeding.

-- Are you taking any other medicines, including medicines you can buy without a prescription, such as herbal and complementary medicines?
+- You're taking any other medicines, including medicines you can buy without a prescription, such as herbal and complementary medicines.

 - If you have only had one psychotic episode and you have recovered well, you would normally need to continue treatment for 1–2 years after recovery.

 - If you have another psychotic episode, you may need to take antipsychotic medicine for longer, up to 5 years.
 This is because the risk of symptoms recurring (relapse) is high for the first few years after a psychotic episode.